Detecting gravitational waves by emission of photons from charged Weber bars: The three mode interaction and its novel physical aspects

-This indeed allows for a indirect detection of gravitational waves using a controlled experimental set up.
-Enhancement to the overall signal can be done using arrays with identical emission output coupled using beam splitters.
-We have given a schematic diagram of the experimental proposal in this work in Fig.(\ref{SQUID_GW_OTM}).
-The first step is to create an array of charged resonant bars which results in an overall amplification of the transition rate.
-Multiple such arrays can be made fully coherent using a multi-beam splitter and using the separated beams to fall on such identical arrays.
-The next step is to construct a low-frequency electromagnetic pumping device.
 The easiest way is to create the cavity using resonant oscillators such that the frequency of the cavity walls become identical to the photon frequency $\Omega_P$ which allows for substantial resonant emission of photons inside of the cavity.
-The final step is to use superconducting quantum interference device or SQUID to capture the emitted photon signal and convert them into a measurable DC output signal resulting in an indirect detection of gravitational waves.
-This experimental set up allows for detection of the semiclassical three point Gertsenshtein effect with a transition rate $\Gamma_{if}\sim 10^{2}$ $sec^{-1}$ for a fully coherent 10 array system with each array consisting of 10 identical oscillators with $n_{P_i}$ being of the order of $10^{19}$.
+The final step is to use superconducting quantum interference device or SQUID \cite{SQUIDGW} to capture the emitted photon signal and convert them into a measurable DC output signal resulting in an indirect detection of gravitational waves.
+If $\mathcal{N}=100$ oscillator array is created, an overall gain of the order of $10^4$ can be achieved in a realistic experimental scenario.
+Implementing identical $n$ arrays will lead to an effective gain of $n\mathcal{N}^2$ in the transition rate.
+This experimental set up allows for detection of the semiclassical three point Gertsenshtein effect with an effective transition rate $\Gamma_{if}\sim 0.1-10^{2}$ $\text{sec}^{-1}$ depending on an optical pumping of $n_{P_i}\sim 10^{17}-10^{20}$ for a fully coherent 10 array system with each array consisting of 100 identical oscillators.
 This is a highly detectable scenario and will pave a new tabletop experiments for gravitational wave detection.
+The transition rate can be enhanced further via implementing squeezing in the phonon modes but that remains to be an experimentally implementable challenge in our currently proposed model detector.
 One can also propose suitable experiments based on the other resonance conditions $\omega_0=\omega+\Omega_P$ and $\Omega_P=\omega+\omega_0$, however, to actually detect gravitational waves using the above two scenarios are more experimentally challenging.